 The average cost for tennis lessons is $60 per hour.
 Hiring a tennis instructor to teach you to play the tennis, you will likely spend between $25 and $90 on each lesson.
 The price of tennis lessons can vary greatly by region (and even by zip code).
 View our local tennis instructors or get free estimates from teachers near you.

 A good tennis coach will teach you based on your skill level and habits.
-Basic lessons should include technique, strategy, practice habits, and conditioning; and then move into ground strokes, serves, returns, footwork, net play, etc. If your child wants to get on the high school or college tennis team, private lessons can make a huge difference in developing every aspect of the student’s skill level.
-Some coaches are also available as hitting partners.
+Basic lessons should include technique, strategy, practice habits, and conditioning; and then move into ground strokes, serves, returns, footwork, net play, etc. Some coaches are also available as hitting partners.

 Most coaches have been teaching tennis for many years because of their love for the game.
 You’ll also find that many of them have played professionally before moving into the coaching side of the sport, with multiple trophies and competition title awards to their names.
 Some are also qualified in other areas of fitness, such as nutritional planning, fitness coaching, and sports science coaching—giving you even more bang for your buck.

 Most tennis instructors offer competitive pricing packages in order to sign up students for a series of approx. three to ten lessons, or more.

 For example, Adam Snow in Austin, TX, offers a ten-lesson package for $35/hour, or an eight-lesson deal for $37.50/hour vs. his regular rate of $50/hour.
 He arranges payment plans on your budget, and offers even larger custom deals if you know you want to train for many months.